 Why name it "Message in a Bottle," though?
 It's kinda/sorta a good fit for the story, but not the best IMO.
 Mainly - and perhaps this is just me, on account of loving the TNG episode so much - it's too close to "Ship in a Bottle."
 Which only came out 5 years prior to this episode airing.
 I guess in retrospect they're two excellent episodes of their respective Trek wheelhouse, so who cares, but it irked me a little.
 Perhaps not reasonably.

 Folks, reasonable people don't do things like write 100+ blogs of Star Trek.
-To paraphrase-rather-than-look-up King's On Writing once more, if you take up the task, your days in polite society are pretty much over.
+To paraphrase-rather-than-look-up King's On Writing once more, if you take up the task, your days in reasonable society are pretty much over.

 Hundreds of years in the future on a planet in the Delta Quadrant, the Doctor's backup module is recovered by a race which believes he can shed light on Voyager's devastating intervention with their planet's history.